 If you’re in a hurry and just want to check prices on Amazon, you can click the links below.
 Otherwise, just scroll down and read as usual.

-Update: NYX-14 monoculars are increasingly difficult to find (at Amazon).
+Update: NYX-14 night vision monoculars are increasingly difficult to find (at Amazon).
 Don’t be discouraged if the links don’t show you what you were hoping to see.
 Poke around a bit and you may still find the monocular you were looking for.

 You can also click a link in the box below to skip right to that section of the review.